DrYurets/Celsius/README.md

    - Adafruit SSD1306
    - Adafruit SHT31
    - NTPClient
-3. Configure WiFi credentials and timezone in the code
+3. (Optional) Adjust timezone and other settings in the code if needed
 4. Upload the sketch to your ESP32-C3
 5. Connect the hardware according to the pin configuration
+6. On first boot, the device will enter setup mode automatically - configure WiFi via web interface (see WiFi Setup section above)

 ## Display Layout